Hacktivism: Culture jamming

-Hacking has been sometime described as a form of culture jamming.
-This term refers to the practice of subverting and criticizing political messages as well as media culture with the aim of challenging the status quo.
+Hacking has been sometimes described as a form of culture jamming, the practice of subverting and criticizing political messages and media culture with the aim of challenging the status quo.
 It is often targeted toward subliminal thought processes taking place in the viewers with the goal of raising awareness as well as causing a paradigm shift.
 Culture jamming takes many forms including billboard hacking, broadcast signal intrusion, ad hoc art performances, simulated legal transgressions, memes, and artivism.

-The term "culture jamming" was first coined in 1984 by American musician Donald Joyce of the band Negativland.
-However, some speculation remains as to when the practice of culture jamming first began.
-Social researcher Vince Carducci believes culture jamming can be traced back to the 1950s with European social activist group Situationist International.
+The term "culture jamming" was coined in 1984 by American musician Donald Joyce of the band Negativland.
+However, some speculation remains as to when the practice of culture jamming began.
+Social researcher Vince Carducci believes culture jamming can be traced back to the 1950s, with European social activist group Situationist International.
 Author and cultural critic Mark Dery believes medieval carnival is the earliest form of culture jamming as a way to subvert the social hierarchy at the time.

 Culture jamming is sometimes confused with acts of vandalism.
-However, unlike culture jamming, the main goal of vandalism is to cause destruction with any political themes being of lesser importance.
+However, unlike culture jamming, the main goal of vandalism is to cause destruction, with any political themes being of lesser importance.
 Artivism usually has the most questionable nature as a form of culture jamming because defacement of property is usually involved.

 Media hacking

-Media hacking refers to the usage of various electronic media in an innovative or otherwise abnormal fashion for the purpose of conveying a message to as large a number of people as possible, primarily achieved via the World Wide Web.
+Media hacking is the usage of various electronic media in an innovative or otherwise abnormal fashion for the purpose of conveying a message to as large a number of people as possible, primarily achieved via the World Wide Web.
 A popular and effective means of media hacking is posting on a blog, as one is usually controlled by one or more independent individuals, uninfluenced by outside parties.
 The concept of social bookmarking, as well as Web-based Internet forums, may cause such a message to be seen by users of other sites as well, increasing its total reach.

 Media hacking is commonly employed for political purposes, by both political parties and political dissidents.
 A good example of this is the 2008 US Election, in which both the Democratic and Republican parties used a wide variety of different media in order to convey relevant messages to an increasingly Internet-oriented audience.
 At the same time, political dissidents used blogs and other social media like Twitter in order to reply on an individual basis to the presidential candidates.
 In particular, sites like Twitter are proving important means in gauging popular support for the candidates, though the site is often used for dissident purposes rather than a show of positive support.

 Mobile technology has also become subject to media hacking for political purposes.
 SMS has been widely used by political dissidents as a means of quickly and effectively organising smart mobs for political action.
 This has been most effective in the Philippines, where SMS media hacking has twice had a significant impact on whether or not the country's Presidents are elected or removed from office.